KyomaHooin/Amusing/raspberry/archa/avr/README.md

 DESCRIPTION

-Write receaved AVR 868Mhz data to UART and listen for LED PWM setup.
+Write received AVR 868Mhz data to UART and listen for LED PWM setup.

 FILE